Homage to the sailors and traditions of the port of Le Crotoy

 Le Crotoy holds a special place in the history of the Baie de Somme.
 An active fishing port for centuries, the town saw Joan of Arc pass through in 1430 and inspired impressionist painters like Toulouse-Lautrec and Jules Breton.
 The Fête de la Mer perpetuates this unbreakable link between the town and the ocean, reminding us that behind the elegant seaside resort, the heart of a fishing village still beats.

-Fête de la Mer 2026 in Le Crotoy.
-The traditional maritime event with procession, blessing of boats, and fireworks in the heart of the Baie de Somme.
+Sea Festival 2026 in Le Crotoy, August 1st and 2nd.
+The traditional maritime event organized by the Association of Sailors and Former Sailors, featuring a costumed procession, boat blessing, and fireworks in the heart of the Baie de Somme.

 Place Jeanne d'Arc, port and streets of Le Crotoy (80550).